 · “Thinking Errors”

 · Automatic Inaccurate Perceptive Systems

 · Panic attacks

 · Low Self-Esteem

 Diagnosis and Treatment of CCS:

-Because many of the symptoms can be mild, or more commonly, misattributed to other causes, people may be reluctant to participate in treatment themselves, or to authorize treatment of their children.
+Because many of the symptoms can be mild, or more commonly, misattributed to other causes, people may be reluctant to participate in treatment themselves or to authorize the treatment of their children.
 While this is understandable, we believe it is a mistake.